loosenthedark/strikeforce/README.md

 * Not happy with settling for a page refresh (`location.reload()`) workaround when unchecking leaderboards custom toggler switch - will look to rectify this at some point in the future

 * The TransferMarket API applies a rate limit of 5 requests per second, which prevented me from making calls to it in order to populate my StrikeValue tables (for both individual scorers and clubs).
 Instead, I had to manually log scorer and squad values in my local .json files and retrieve the relevant data from there to load these tables, which proved to be quite time-consuming.

+* Guidance on how to use jQuery to populate secondary dropdown options based primary dropdown selection gained from reading the answer to [this Stack Overflow query](https://stackoverflow.com/questions/21561353/jquery-populate-drop-down-options-based-on-another-drop-down-option-using-javasc/21640704)